Frequently Asked Questions

 How big are your classes at RSM-MetroWest?

-Our classes are capped at 16.
-Most classes are smaller, with average class size of 9 students.
+Our classes are capped at 16-17 students.
+The minimum class size if 5 students.

 What facilities do you have?

-We have a spacious new building in the heart of Framingham with bright classrooms, ample free parking, and a parent waiting area equipped with free Internet and a few toys for quiet play.
+We have a lovely, spacious building in the heart of Framingham's Historc District with bright classrooms, ample free parking, and parent waiting areas equipped with free Internet and a few toys for quiet play.
 We also have an enormous chess set!

 What can I do nearby while my child is in class?